 - a.
 Each registered student organization shall have a full-time University faculty or staff advisor available to the officers and members for consultation regarding the affairs of the organization.
 Attendance at organizational meetings and functions is encouraged to facilitate incorporating the advisor into the organization's program planning and decision-making.
-The advisor should certify the organization's expenditures by co-signing all checks or vouchers.
+The advisor is recommended to certify the organization's expenditures by co-signing all checks or vouchers.
 The advisor must oversee adherence to University standards, rules and/or policies as well as the organization's constitution and by-laws. - b.
-Registered student organizations may have additional advisors, i.e. coaches (typical of sports clubs) or alumni advisors, to the extent permitted by their constitution and/or by-laws; however, one advisor must be a full-time Texas Tech University/Texas Tech Health Science Center faculty or staff member as required and identified in the registration packet. - c.
+Registered student organizations may have additional advisors, i.e. coaches (typical of sports clubs) or alumni advisors, to the extent permitted by their constitution and/or by-laws; however, one advisor must be a full-time Texas Tech University/Texas Tech Health Science Center faculty or staff member as required and identified in the registration process. - c.
 Any individual who is a secondary advisor or coach who is not affiliated with the University or is not a full-time Texas Tech employee should also be included when filling out the registration application, complete with names, addresses, telephone numbers and emails. - d.
-Registered student organizations have ten (10) University working days to update their Org Profile at http://ttu.orgsync.com with the name, address, telephone number and email of any new or replacement full-time University faculty or staff member appointed as their advisor.
+Registered student organizations have ten (10) University working days to update their roster at https://ttu.campuslabs.com/engage/ of any new or replacement for the full-time University faculty or staff member.
 Failure to do so may result in suspended privileges. - e.
 Certain student organizations do not choose their advisor(s); rather, they are assigned a full-time faculty or staff person by the department to oversee the administration of those areas, groups and resources. - f.
 Established full-time University faculty or staff members, who reduce employment hours below full-time status and maintain an office on-campus, may continue to function as the "Primary" advisor of a student organization with the approval of the Center for Campus Life. - g.
-Student organization advisors should complete advisor risk management training set by the Student Organization Staff.
+Student organization advisors should complete advisor risk management training set by the Student Involvement Staff.